Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Conclusions

 \section{Conclusions}

-We have analyzed optimal overlay routing problem in the system where the network operator has to satisfy a performance bound of average end-to-end delays less than $D$ units.
+We developed and analyzed optimal overlay routing scheme in a system where the network operator has to satisfy a performance bound of average end-to-end delays.
 The problem is challenging because the overlay does not know the underlay characteristics.
 We proposed a simple decentralized algorithm based on a $3$ layered adaptive control design.
 The algorithms could easily be tuned to operate under a vast multitude of information available about the underlay congestion.
-We also propose a heuristic scheme in case the flows do not know the links that are used to route their traffic.
-Simulations results show that the proposed schemes significantly outperform the existing policies.
+In Theorem~\ref{th:1} we obtained a key flow level decomposition result which has several advantages that are listed below.